 DIY Chai is one part chai party, one part woke history lesson, and one part nerdy food gathering hosted by Farah Jesani and Ruby member Sana Javeri Kadri.
 Farah runs a chai company in Portland called One Stripe Chai Co., which makes some of the yummiest, real-deal chai concentrate around.
 Sana's been creating an art-and-food history installation called the Post Colonial Tea Party, investigating the colonial history of tea and chai for four years now—presenting at schools and universities across the country.
 Join Farah and Sana as they share a short history lesson and conversation (with lots of passionate hand gesturing), a DIY chai spice-blend workshop, and of course, a steaming cup of chai.
-You’ll also get a cake rusk by Hetal Vasavada of Milk & Cardamom, your own chai spice blend to take home, and an illustrated recipe chai recipe card.
+You’ll also get a cake rusk by Hetal Vasavada of Milk & Cardamom, your own chai spice blend to take home, and an illustrated chai recipe card made by SF-based artist Simmi Patel of Paper Samosa.

 PLEASE NOTE: There is a materials fee of $12, payable at the start of class.